MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 ## How Client Access Control work

 SMB over QUIC CAC controls access by making any client trying to access a server require a shared root authority key.
-The admin issues this certificate to the client and adds the hash to an allow list maintained by the server.
-When the client tries to connect to the server, the server compares the client certificate info against the allow list.
+The admin issues this certificate to the client and adds the hash to an allowlist maintained by the server.
+When the client tries to connect to the server, the server compares the client certificate info against the allowlist.
 If the certificate is valid, the server certificate creates a TLS 1.3-encrypted tunnel over UDP port 443 and grants the client access to the share.
 SMB over QUIC CAC also supports  certificates with subject alternative names, not just a single subject.

 You can also configure SMB over QUIC to block access by revoking certificates or explicitly denying certain devices or users access.
-For example, you can configure SMB over QUIC to block connection requests from third-party users or unsupported devices that use earlier, less secure SMB dialects.
+For example, you can configure SMB over QUIC to block connection requests from non-Microsoft users or unsupported devices that use earlier, less secure SMB dialects.

 ## Prerequisites

-Before you can configure SMB over QUIC CAC, you an *SMB server* with the following:
+Before you can configure SMB over QUIC CAC, you need an *SMB server* with the following prerequisites.

 - An SMB server running on one of the following operating systems:
   - [Windows Server Insiders build 25977](https://techcommunity.microsoft.com/t5/windows-server-insiders/announcing-windows-server-preview-build-25977/m-p/3958483) or later.